hrutheekreddy7/hrutheekreddy7/README.md

 ---

+## 🎓 Extracurricular Activities
+- **Graduate Student Assistant, Library**: Demonstrated strong organizational and research skills as a Graduate Student Assistant in the library.
+- **Member, Stevens Graduate Society and Business Analytics Club**: Cultivated knowledge-sharing and networking within the Stevens Graduate Society and Business Analytics Club.
+- **National Cadet Corps Cadet**: Honored with the prestigious 'Best Cadet Award' by the Telangana State NCC Directorate in 2014 for outstanding leadership.
+- **Student Council and Sports Head**: Held the position of Sports Head in the Student Council, showcasing leadership, teamwork, and event management skills.
+- **Community Involvement and Health Promotion**: Volunteered for the Red Cross, organizing and participating in blood donation events and educational community awareness campaigns for COVID-19.

+---

 ## 📝 **Technical Blogs & Writing**
 📝 **[5 Key Metrics Every Business Analyst Should Know](#)**
 📝 **[Optimizing Data Pipelines for Business Analytics](#)**